shader-slang/spec/statements.md

 \end{Checking}

 \begin{Description}
-A \kw{case} clause is valid if its expression checks against the type of the control expressio nof the \kw{switch} statement.
+A \code{case} clause is valid if its expression checks against the type of the control expressio nof the \code{switch} statement.
 \end{Description}

-A \kw{switch} statement may have at most one \kw{default} clause.
+A \code{switch} statement may have at most one \code{default} clause.

-If the type of the controlling expression of a \kw{switch} statement is a built-in integer type, then:
+If the type of the controlling expression of a \code{switch} statement is a built-in integer type, then:

 \begin{itemize}
-\item The expression of each \kw{case} clause must be a compile-time constant expression.
+\item The expression of each \code{case} clause must be a compile-time constant expression.
-\item The constant value of the expression for each \kw{case} clause must not be equal to that of any other \kw{case} clause in the same \kw{switch}.
+\item The constant value of the expression for each \code{case} clause must not be equal to that of any other \code{case} clause in the same \code{switch}.
 \end{itemize}

-Each alternative of a \kw{switch} statement must exit the \code{switch} statement via a \code{break} or other control transfer statement.
+Each alternative of a \code{switch} statement must exit the \code{switch} statement via a `break` or other control transfer statement.
 "Fall-through" from one switch case clause to another is not allowed.

 \begin{Description}
-Semantically, a \kw{switch} statement is equivalent to an ``\kw{if} cascade'' that compares the value of the conditional expression against each \kw{case} clause,
+Semantically, a \code{switch} statement is equivalent to an ``\code{if} cascade'' that compares the value of the conditional expression against each \code{case} clause,
 \end{Description}

 Loop Statements {#stmt.loop}